 The novel was inspired by the archaeological excavation of the Iron Age broch at Clachtoll, which has revealed that when Pytheas travelled here, more than two thousand years ago, he would have found a sophisticated maritime society.
 I have had great fun picking the brains of archaeologists and museum curators and using what I have discovered to imagine that world and create an adventure story that I hope will bring the Iron Age to life for readers.

 Margaret Elphinstone said of it: 'We see what the world was like for the Iron Age peoples...
 Rian is a compelling heroine.
 Life for her is often harsh, uncompromising and dangerous, and yet she has insights and wisdom that we moderns may well envy,' while Helen Sedgwick said it's 'vivid, memorable, and utterly compelling.'

 My first novel, The Last Bear, was published by Two Ravens Press in 2008.
 It won the Robin Jenkins Literary Award in 2009 and it was Historical Novels Review Editor’s Choice in May 2008.
-The first edition of the book is now out of print but I'm working on getting it back out there in paper.
-Watch this space.
-It is available as an ebook on Amazon.
+After a while out of print, a newly redesigned second edition is now available here.
+It is also available as an ebook on Amazon.

 What reviewers said about The Last Bear: